fred-cook/pypad/README.md

 # PyPad

-PyPad is an Ipython based Read Evaluate Print Loop (REPL) with commonly used modules already loaded, as I found myself forever typing `import numpy as np` etc... when trying to test out methods.
+PyPad is a python scratch pad to quickly write and test python functions/classes with useful modules already imported and ready for use, as I found myself forever typing `import numpy as np` etc...

+It uses Ipython which has excellent autocomplete tooling built in, along with many other cool/useful [features](https://ipython.readthedocs.io/en/stable/interactive/reference.html#)

 ## Installation